leonardo-pinto/leonardo-pinto/README.md

   <li>I'm passionate about education and the use of technology to achieve progress and success.</li>
   <li>I'm currently a full-stack web developer student at Trybe.</li>
-  <li align="center"> I'm a React enthusiast focused on developing projects to improve my front-end skills.</li>
+  <li> I'm a React enthusiast focused on developing projects to improve my front-end skills.</li>
 </ul>

 <h3 align="left">Connect with me:</h3>